Caroline Springs suburb profile

 Caroline Springs property market performance

-Sales activity has been robust, with 93 houses and 8 units sold in the past 12 months.
-Houses are selling relatively quickly, with a median of 29 days on the market, compared to 36 days for units, suggesting a slightly stronger demand for houses.
+Sales activity has been active, with 69 houses and 20 units sold in the past 12 months.
+Houses are selling relatively quickly, with a median of 28 days on the market, while units are taking longer, with a median of 39 days, suggesting a more competitive market for houses.

-The rental market in Caroline Springs has seen significant growth, with house rents increasing by 14.9% and unit rents by 11.4% over the last 12 months, reflecting a strong rental demand in the area.
+The rental market in Caroline Springs has shown significant growth, with house rents increasing by 14.6% and unit rents by 11.1% over the last 12 months.
+This reflects a strong demand for rental properties in the suburb.

 Average rent - houses$550Past 12 months